Terms Glossary

 Bipartisan Campaign Reform Act (BCRA)

-Definition and meaning of Bipartisan Campaign Reform Act (BCRA): The Bipartisan Campaign Reform Act was a 2002 piece of legislation that sought to level the playing field in American politics by providing greater transparency and fairness in campaign finance.
-The BCRA amended the Federal Election Campaign Act of 1971.
-By creating new rules for the financing of political campaigns, the BCRA helps to reduce the influence of large donors and special interest groups in elections.
+Definition and meaning of Bipartisan Campaign Reform Act (BCRA): First introduced in 1997, the Bipartisan Campaign Reform Act (BCRA) was a piece of legislation passed in 2002 to reform campaign finance in the United States.
+The BCRA is also known as the McCain-Feingold Act.
+It amended the Federal Election Campaign Act of 1971 by introducing new regulations on the financing of political campaigns and addressing the growing influence of money in politics.

 Bipartisanship